HarryWightJr/final_project/README.md

 ## Machine Learning Model

-We will build a machine learning model using linear regression algorithm based the correlation between housing prices and crime as well as median household income.
+We will build a machine learning model using multiple linear regression algorithm based the correlation between housing prices and crime as well as median household income.
 The model will be designed to output a predicted house sale price by inputting a US county.

 ## Analysis Implementation